No Match Found

 Yet the money – actually gifted in his name and that of his wife, Rosalie – was not just an eye-catching case of corporate and personal largesse.
 It is being used to set up the Hoffmann Global Institute for Business and Society which, as an INSEAD announcement said at the time, “promises to bring fresh perspectives and innovative solutions to the most intractable global issues that threaten our sustainable future.”

-Projecting a vision for business in society: André Hoffmann, Vice-Chairman of Roche Holdings Ltd. [14:28 mins]
+Projecting a vision for business in society: André Hoffmann, Vice-Chairman of Roche Holdings Ltd. talks about the importance of values and purpose for the family business.

 The Institute will explore issues such as ethics, gender balance, humanitarian operations, social impact, sustainability, technology for good, wealth inequality and other topics related to the role of business in society.